 The present condition of The Meteorological Satellite is very poor – it is a danger to the locals in this state.
 According to the city representatives, the condition of the steel structure is so dilapidated that it does not allow for its repair work to be carried out.
 Therefore, it is imperative to restrict access to the sculpture and to dismantle it as soon as possible, for the safety of the citizens.

-Text by Barbora Slavíčková
+Researcher Barbora Slavíčková

 1978Monument - Sculpture